Catana791/Fading-Revelations/README.md

 ## This mod adds:
  - ~90 new Blocks,
  - A few new units,
- - Some new ammo types,
+ - 7 new ammo types,
  - 2 Larger Core Blocks (with fitting drones),
  - A unit upgrading system that takes mod units and buffs their stats!